-Pain can be acute, and a one-time experience, such as a headache, or it can be recurring and quite debilitating, such as pain in rheumatoid arthritis.
+Pain can be acute, and a one-time experience or it can be chronic, recurring, and quite debilitating.

 NSAIDs are effective for superficial pain originating from the skin, muscles, and joints, whereas opioids work more effectively to numb pain arising from deeper organs.

 Local tissue injury releases prostaglandins.
 Prostaglandins have two major actions:

 - Sensitize pain receptors and lower the threshold for painful stimuli

 - Intensify the activation of the nerve endings by other inflammatory mediators such as bradykinin, serotonin, and histamine